parsiya/parsiya.net/content/post/2020/2020-04-05-int-golang-spotthebug/index.markdown

 {{< /codecaption >}}

 `strconv.Atoi` returns the `value out of range` error and we land in the error block.
-Because the code assumes `s` is not a number and the name of the target it tries to call `LookupNumberByName` with `2147483648`.
+Because the code assumes `s` is not a number and the name of the target, it tries to call `LookupNumberByName` with `2147483648`.

 I do not know how `LookupNumberByName` works and that is *why I might be wrong*.
-However, if I were creating such a function that tries to look up a name from a registry and I could not find the name I would return an error.
+However, if I were creating such a function that tries to look up a name from a registry I would return an error if I could not find it (remember errors are values in Go).
 That means there is a good chance that we land in the error block on line 9 and we never reach where the "official" answer is.

 # What Did We Learn Here Today?